IMAGINE LIFE WITHOUT ACCESS TO A DOCTOR

 Rongdhonu Hospital Ship

-Since starting operations in 2013, more than 165.000 patients have been treated on board the ship.
+Since starting operations in 2013, more than 165.000 health services have been delivered on-board the ship.

 Gallery – Onboard the Rongdhonu Hospital Ship